Skip to content

 tu zai yam ke? – You are eating what?

-da lai a ke sata? – When does he arrive?
+da lai a ke sate? – When does he arrive?

 tumen vizite a ke jen su dom? – Whose house did you all visit?